Personal Immigration

 However, immigration policy is subject to change, and the Graduate Visa route has been the subject of periodic government reviews.
 In particular, there have been discussions around how the Graduate route contributes to the UK economy, labour market and higher education sector.

 On 24 June 2025, the UK government published Statement of Changes to the Immigration Rules: HC 836, which included a small but important update to the dependent partner requirements under the Graduate visa route.
-From 16 July 2025, a dependent partner will only qualify if the main applicant already holds permission under the Student or Graduate route.
+From 16 July 2025, the partner requirement in Appendix Graduate was amended so that the partner must be the partner of a person who has Graduate permission, or who is applying for and is granted Graduate permission.

-Although only small policy changes have been implemented as of July 2025, the Graduate Visa route remains under review as part of broader considerations around net migration and economic growth.
+Although only small policy changes have been implemented as of July 2025, a significant duration change has now been made, although its effect is deferred until 1 January 2027 for most non-doctoral applicants, and the Graduate Visa route remains under review as part of broader considerations around net migration and economic growth.

 Applicants and prospective graduates should be aware that further future changes to the Graduate route are possible.
 These could affect aspects such as eligibility requirements, permitted activities, or the overall availability of the route.
 Any changes would typically apply to new applicants and would not normally affect those who already hold a Graduate Visa, although transitional arrangements would be confirmed at the time.